Document Legalisation – Saudi Arabia

 What documents must be consular legalised?

-Depending on the purposes of the submission of your documents to Saudi authorities (work visa application or setting up a company, for example), all Irish and British personal, legal, financial or commercial documents, ranging from birth certificates, academic certificates, to shipment documents (Irish or British certificates of origin, health certificates), powers of attorney, tax records, certificates of incorporation and export declarations must be consular legalised.
+Depending on the purposes of the submission of your documents to Saudi authorities (work visa application or setting up a company, for example), Irish and British documents, such as, but not limited to, commercial documents, shipment documents (Irish or British certificates of origin, health certificates), powers of attorney, tax records, certificates of incorporation and export declarations may need be consular legalised.